 I sometimes talk about design and design sketching with my friends.
 Mainly old classmates and colleagues but I also love to learn and talk to people about things I know nothing about.

-I enjoy talking to Engineers, people in medicine, teachers, tradesman, and other craftsman.
+I enjoy talking to Engineers, people in medicine, teachers, tradesman, and other craftsmen.
 It really helps spawn my curiosity and creativity.

 You are progressing pretty well and fast.